Domestos – helping improve access to toilets

 Again this year, Unilever has been invited to join the United Nations high-level panel for this World Toilet Day.
 We will speak and highlight our commitment to addressing the sanitation crisis through our Domestos partnership programmes.

-You can help Domestos raise awareness of the urgent need to improve sanitation by sharing this video.
+You can help Domestos raise awareness of the urgent need to improve sanitation by .
 On 19 November, join the #WorldToiletDay conversation and tell everyone why #WeCantWait to make sure everyone everywhere has access to a clean, safe toilet.